nqdao/jUCMNavTest/readme.txt

 To load the jucm files for junit testing, find where your junit plugin test is creating the junit-workspace folder.
-Copy the junit-workspace folder content in the submission into your local junit-workspace folder.
+Copy the testData/junit-workspace folder content in the submission into your local junit-workspace folder.

 Set launch configuration to not clear the workspace before running:
 - uncheck "Clear" in the Main tab